-Take a look at the block-level elements in the browser to the right.
+Take a look at the block-level elements in the image below:

 The default position of an element can be changed by setting its